lirmm/waves-core/docs/user_doc/service/submissions.rst

 Submission details
 ==================

-For each services, you can setup multiple ways to submit a job, for example if your service may have a 'standard' inputs list, and some 'experts' one for another type of jobs.
+For each service, you can setup multiple ways to submit a job.
+For example, your service may have a 'standard' inputs list, and some 'experts' one for another type of jobs.
 Inputs in each submission configuration are not necessarily correlated.

 For each 'Submission configuration', you can add, remove, order possible inputs.

 .. note::
-    Note on ‘form’ api entry point
+    Note on ‘form’ api entry point : \
     When calling service for loading submission form, returned content is not JSON but standard HTML document.
 It allows to retrieve the content of the form usually displayed in a web browser, in order to integrate the form in another page issued from any other system.
 Form is then submitted normally on the ‘Create a new job’ entry point.